AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 * Updated the minimum supported Android API level to 21.
 * Removed deprecated `registerExtension` API.
 Use the MobileCore.registerExtensions() API for registering extensions and initializing the SDK instead.
 * Renamed class `Proposition` to `OptimizeProposition`.

+## April 2, 2024

+### Android Edge 3.0.0

+Major version update for [Edge Network](../../edge/edge-network/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 3.0.0.
+The current release includes the following changes:

+* Updated the minimum supported Android API level to 21.
+* Removed deprecated `registerExtension` API.
+Use the MobileCore.registerExtensions() API for registering extensions and initializing the SDK instead.
+* Removed deprecated function `Formatters.dateToISO8601String()`, replaced by `TimeUtils.getISO8601UTCDateWithMilliseconds()` in MobileCore.
+* Removed deprecated function `Formatters.dateToShortDateString()`, replaced by `TimeUtils.getISO8601FullDate()` in MobileCore.
+* Added an enhancement to prevent network retries when the device's network is offline.

 ### Android EdgeConsent 3.0.0